raymondhfeng/raymondhfeng.github.io/_posts/2019-12-28-Error-Correcting-Codes-and-Duality.md

 And finally, if no bit needs to be flipped, then just flip the coin at position 000000, as this will not change the encoding.

 Credit for this solution goes to G.J.
 Woeginger [from this thread](https://groups.google.com/forum/m/#!topic/comp.theory/mSmXV1_oXWc), which seems to be a mailing list on computing theory.
+Apparently this is a standard problem in coding theory.

 As a final remark, there surely can be a lot to explored on the relationship between this scheme, and it's relationship to error correcting codes.
 There must be some duality, but I think I will leave this blog post here.